 You can also configure whether devices are automatically connected when Horizon Client connects to the remote desktop or application, or when the end user plugs in a USB device.
 The method of configuring USB settings on the client device depends on the type of device.
-For example, for Windows client endpoints, you can configure group policies, whereas for Mac endpoints, you use a command-line command.
-For instructions, see the "Using VMware Horizon Client" document for the specific type of client device.
+For example, for Windows clients, you can configure group policies.
+For Mac clients, you use a command-line command.
+For more information, see the installation and setup document for the specific type of client device.

 - Have end users connect to a remote desktop or application and plug their USB devices into the local client system.